Alison Halsall

 Media Requests Welcome

 Alison Halsall's teaching and scholarly strengths are interdisciplinary and trans-generic, and she has won several teaching awards, including the 2017 Department of Humanities Excellence in Teaching Award and the 2010 Dean's Award for Teaching Excellence.
 She specializes in Victorian and modernist literatures, with a particular emphasis on Visual Cultures, which includes the study of paintings and illustrations, contemporary film, comics and graphic novels.
-She co-edited the first-ever collection, The LGBTQ+ Comics Studies Reader (UP Mississippi 2022), which won an Eisner Award for the Best Academic / Scholarly Work.
-Her monograph project, Growing Up Graphic: The Comics of Children in Crisis, an examination of the lived experiences of young people as represented in comics culture, was just published by The Ohio State University Press (2023).
-She is currently editing the scholarly collection, Taylor Swift and Transmedial Storytelling, which is under contract with The Ohio State University Press.
+In 2026 she became the first-ever Lewis Carroll Visiting Fellow at Christ Church College, University of Oxford.
+In 2022, she co-edited the collection, The LGBTQ+ Comics Studies Reader (UP Mississippi), which won an Eisner Award for the Best Academic / Scholarly Work.
+Her monograph project, Growing Up Graphic: The Comics of Children in Crisis, an examination of the lived experiences of young people as represented in comics culture, was published by The Ohio State University Press (2023); it won the Children's Literature Association Honor Book award in 2024.
+Her scholarly collection, Taylor Swift: Storytelling, Identity, and Power in the Digital Age, is forthcoming with The Ohio State University Press.

 Degrees